stfc/janus-core/README.md

 ## Docker/Podman images

-You can use janus_core in a jupyerhub or marimo environment, we provide regular updated images.
+You can use `janus_core` in a JupyterHub or marimo environment.
+We provide regularly updated images, which can be dowloaded by running:

 ```shell
 docker pull ghcr.io/stfc/janus-core/jupyter:latest